 Meditation is a practice of self-discovery, is a journey back to our hearts.
-My method integrates ancient wisdom, modern science and bringing clarity to any aspect of your life.
+My method integrates ancient wisdom, modern science, and bringing clarity to any aspect of your life.
 Think about mediation as washing your brain.
-You shower at least once a day (hopefully), so why not wash your brain.
+You shower at least once a day (hopefully), so why not wash your mind.
 We are constantly thinking, judging, evaluating.
 Even in sleep.
 Our brain needs time to chill.
 Literally.

 There is one type of meditation.
-There are in fact many type of meditation, some include sitting still while others include walking or dancing.
+There are, in fact, many kinds of meditation, some include sitting still while others involve walking or dancing.
 There are many types of yogic meditations, Buddhist, and so on.
-Some like to meditate alone, others in group.
-It’s all good, we’re different people and different actions suit us in different periods in our lives.
+Some like to meditate alone, others in a group.
+It’s all good, we’re different people, and different actions suit us in different periods in our lives.

 Meditation means empty the mind/fighting thoughts.
 No. There is no fight, no repressing, and no forcefulness about meditation.

 Not getting deep enough like previous times.
 Meditation isn’t something one should measure nor compare.
-There might be days where the mind is yapping constantly so redirecting the focus gets a little challenging.
+There might be days where the mind is always yapping, so redirecting the focus gets a little challenging.
 You can have been a daily meditator and still experience the chatter of the mind.

 Meditation is a spiritual/religious practice.
-Meditation is a very old practice, and it was indeed created/discovered within religious contexts.
-However, for most techniques – especially as practiced in the West – there is nothing essentially religious about them.
+Meditation is an ancient practice, and it was indeed created/discovered within religious contexts.
+However, for most techniques – especially as practiced in the West – there is nothing religious about them.
 In other words: you can practice meditation without needing to believe in anything.
-A Christian or Muslim can practice it, without any conflict with their faith.
+A Christian or Muslim can practice it without any conflict with their faith.
 The same goes for atheists and agnostics.
 Practicing meditation will not make you religious, just as doing stretches or yoga will not make you a Yogi.

 Meditation is just relaxation.
-Relaxation is one of the basic effects of meditation; also, to a certain degree it is one of its conditions.
-Relaxation is releasing the tensions on the body, and calming the breath.
+Relaxation is one of the primary effects of meditation; also, to a certain degree, it is one of its conditions.
+Relaxation is releasing the tensions on the body and calming the breath.
 Meditation uses relaxation coupled with regulation of attention (one-pointedness), and introspection (looking inside rather than outside) to drive you to deeper states of consciousness.

-Meditation should be executed the same time.
+Meditation should be executed at the same time.
 We suggest doing it in the morning, it’s a great way to start your day rather than scrolling through social media.
-When we wake up our minds are in state to be primed, however how we choose to prime it is based on what we feed it.
-However, some days you might have an early morning and some days you need to sleep in, we’re a big proponents of sleep because this is when your body restores itself.
+When we wake up, our minds are in a state to be primed, however how we choose to prime it is based on what we feed it.
+However, some days, you might have an early morning, and some days you need to sleep in, we’re big proponents of sleep because this is when your body restores itself.

-I need to hold my fingers in a certain position (also called: mudra).
-In yogic teaching mudras can be used as a means to activate certain parts of the body, such as the third eye for example.
+I need to hold my fingers in a specific position (also called: mudra).
+In yogic teaching, mudras can be used as a means to activate particular parts of the body, such as the third eye, for example.
 These are not mandatory.
-In the guided meditation you will be directed if you are to use your hands, for example in some meditations i will ask you to put your hands on your heart, simply to feel into your heart, connect with it and deepen the brain heart connectivity.
+In the guided meditation, you will be directed if you are to use your hands.
+For instance, in some reflections, i will ask you to put your hands on your heart, simply to feel into your heart, connect with it, and deepen the brain-heart connectivity.

-Our true being is effortless; but our mind is in a constant state of making effort.
-This effort is often automatic and we are mostly unaware of it.
+Our real being is effortless, but our mind is in a constant state of making an effort.
+This effort is often automatic, and we are mostly unaware of it.
 This is simply the nature of mind – mind is movement, creation, imagination (image-in-action?).
 You cannot make the mind move-less, but you can make it one-pointed.